 You should make an appointment with your vet right away.
 Eating fecal matter can be connected to intestinal tract ailments and ailments pertaining to other parts of the body like the liver, the brain, and more.

 After you rule out any health issues related to your adult dog eating poop, all the techniques that you would use with a puppy for breaking the habit of coprophagy are useful for adults, too.
 You should switch to a diet that is of the highest quality and easy to digest.

-You should make sure your dog is getting plenty of exercise and increase the amount of this if necessary.
+You should make sure your dog is getting plenty of exercises and increase the amount of this if necessary.
 You should also make sure your dog is getting adequate attention.